CDRT/docs/su/su_dg/su_dg_ch5.md

 Value: [REG\_SZ] AdminCommandLine
 ```

-?>When using a custom scheduled task, a new task should be created, and the default task created when System Update is installed should be disabled.
-Additionally, the &quot;SchedulerAbility&quot; setting must be set to &quot;NO&quot; in the registry at: ```HKLM:\SOFTWARE\WOW6432Node\Lenovo\System Update\Preferences\UserSettings\Scheduler```
+?> When using a custom scheduled task, a new task should be created, and the default task created when System Update is installed should be disabled.
+Additionally, the &quot;SchedulerAbility&quot; setting must be set to &quot;NO&quot; in the registry at **HKLM:\SOFTWARE\WOW6432Node\Lenovo\System Update\Preferences\UserSettings\Scheduler**

 This will prevent System Update from re-enabling the default tasks.